xindoucha/xindoucha.github.io/docs/index.md

 hero:
   name: xindoucha
   text: A person with nothing special
-  tagline: Things often come full circle with a twist in the cycle of innovation.
+  tagline: Things often come full circle with a twist in the cycle of life.
   image:
     src: https://avatars.githubusercontent.com/u/49982781
     alt: xindoucha